+Don’t worry about the nonprofit down the road.
 Instead, choose fundraising activities that play to your personal strengths and your nonprofit organization’s assets.

-So, what are YOU personally good at?
+So, what are YOU good at?

-- Large base of support
+- A large base of support

-- Well-known staff or Board members
+- Well-known staff and Board members

 5. Choose the right strategies

-If you’re not sure where to start, try using the 1-10-1000 Rule.
+If you’re not sure where to start, use the 1-10-1,000 Rule:

-Do 1 special event.
-You’ll never fully fund your budget with lots of little events, so hold ONE big fundraising event each year.
-Give it everything you’ve got and make it a Signature Event so everyone in town knows it’s your event.
+Do ONE special event: You’ll never fully fund your budget with lots of little events.
+Instead, hold ONE big fundraising event each year.
+Give it everything you’ve got and make it a signature event, so everyone in town knows it’s your event.

 6. Write it down!